Yvand/AzureRM-Templates/Templates/DTL-SharePoint-FullConfig/README.md

 * I strongly recommend to update SharePoint to a recent build after the deployment completed.
 * With the default settings, the deployment takes about 1h to complete.
 * Once it is completed, the template will return valuable information in the 'Outputs' of the deployment.
-* For various reasons, the template sets the local (not domain) administrator name with a string that is unique to your subscription (e.g. 'local-q1w2e3r4t5').
+* For various (very good) reasons, the template sets the local (not domain) administrator name with a string that is unique to your subscription (e.g. 'local-q1w2e3r4t5').
 You can find the name of the local admin in the 'Outputs' of the deployment once it is completed.